AldeineRielCruz/NEULibScan-Attendance/README.md

 ## Link to the website for viewing
 [**NEULIB SCAN**](https://9000-firebase-studio-1773239877998.cluster-osvg2nzmmzhzqqjio6oojllbg4.cloudworkstations.dev)
-*The site only opens when a computer has access to the workspace as it hasn't reached proper hosting, hence why it might be down in specific times.*
+*The site only opens when a computer has access to the workspace as it hasn't reached proper hosting, so it would be open only on presentation purposes.*

 **You can also clone the repository and run this locally using the "Firebase Local Emulator Suite"; refer to this link after cloning the repo:**
 [Install, configure and integrate Local Emulator Suite](https://firebase.google.com/docs/emulator-suite/install_and_configure)